Slideshow: A Visual Guide to Understanding Osteoarthritis

 Osteoarthritis: Where Does It Hurt?

 In most cases, osteoarthritis develops in the weight-bearing joints of the knees, hips, or spine.
-It's also common in the fingers, thumb, neck, and big toe.
-Other joints are usually not affected, unless an injury is involved.
+It's also common in the fingers.
+Other joints such as the elbow, wrist, and ankle are usually not affected, unless an injury is involved.

 Osteoarthritis: What Causes It?

 Every joint comes with a natural shock absorber in the form of cartilage.
 This firm, rubbery material cushions the ends of the bones and reduces friction in healthy joints.
-As we age, joints become stiffer and cartilage is more vulnerable to wear and tear.
+In general, as we age our joints become stiffer and cartilage can become more vulnerable to wear and tear.
 At the same time, repetitive use of the joints over the years irritates the cartilage.
 If it deteriorates enough, bone rubs against bone, causing pain and reducing range of motion.

 Risk Factors You Can't Control